mlflow/mlflow-torchserve/examples/BertNewsClassification/README.md

 The parameters can be overridden via the command line:

 1. max_epochs - Number of epochs to train models.
 Training can be interrupted early via Ctrl+C
-2. train_num_samples -Number of input samples required for training
+2. num_train_samples -Number of input samples required for training
-3. val_num_samples -Number of input samples required for validation
-4. test_num_samples -Number of input samples required for test
+4. num_test_samples -Number of input samples required for test

 For example: